 Here are a few examples of how to pull your elevator pitch together:

 - Hi, my name is Mara Brizo.
 I am a high-energy, optimistic person with an interest in social media because it creates communities.
-The work I’d like to do is in the beauty or fashion industry.
-I’m really good making people feel beautiful.
+The work I’d like to do is in the beauty or fashion industry, as I’m really good making people feel beautiful.

-- Hi, there.
-My name is Rich Summer and I have a talent for building things from nothing.
+- Hello there, my name is Rich Summer and I have a talent for building things from nothing.
 The way cities work fascinates me.
-In my spare time, I engineer cities out of legos or match sticks.
-Whatever I can find to create architecture and practice my craft.
+In my spare time, I engineer cities out of legos or match sticks – whatever I can find to create architecture and practice my craft.

-- Good morning.
-My name Auggie Moore and I am a programmer that specializes in proprietary software development.
+- Good morning, my name is Auggie Moore and I am a programmer that specializes in proprietary software development.
 I’d like to use my skills to help the environment.
-My passion is solving problems through software and people are always asking me to troubleshoot their software bugs.
+My passion is in solving problems through software – people always ask me to troubleshoot their software bugs!

 Set up your recording

-Now that you have your content you are ready to make your video!
-Brush your hair and straighten your clothes.
-Sit up straight and remember to smile.
+Now that you have your content sorted, you are ready to make your video!
+Brush your hair and straighten your clothes, and sit up straight and remember to smile.

-Stabilize your phone about eye-level with a travel tripod or a stack of books.
-Try to remember that another human will be looking at your video, so focus on the camera lens either on your laptop or cell phone to create eye contact.
-For great lighting, just face a window on a bright day.
-(Be mindful of what’s behind you!)
-Natural lighting flatters everyone and it will allow employers to see your face.
-Be friendly.
+Stabilize your phone at about eye-level with a travel tripod or a stack of books.
+Try to remember that another human will look at your video, so focus on the camera lens, either on your laptop or cell phone, to create eye contact.
+To get great lighting for your video, just face a window on a bright day.
+Be mindful of what’s behind you!
+Natural lighting flatters everyone and it allows Employers to see your face.
+Oh, an be friendly.
 Make it your best first impression…because it is the first impression for prospective Employers.